StyraOSS/styra-init-action/README.md

 This is a reusable action that tries to enforce some common standards easily.

+> [!IMPORTANT]
+> This action is created by Styra for internal use.
+> **Please don't use it as-is in your own projects**, as there are no guarantees for stability, and extra checks maybe be introduced that will end up breaking your workflows.
+> However, it is shared publicly for inspiration!
+Feel free to fork and adjust to your organization's requirements.

 ## How to use

 Add the action to your workflow definitions: